cara-tm/LoadCSSJS/README.md

 # LoadCSSJS
 ==========

-### Simple CSS or JS loader asynchronously for all browsers by cara-tm.com, MIT Licence
+### Simple CSS or JS loader asynchronously for all browsers by cara-tm.com, MIT License

 Very light: only 0.569 kb (LoadCSSJS.min.js: 0.657 kb with copyright notice).
 Pure vanilla javascript, libraries independent.
 Can be incorporated into &lt;head&gt; or just before the last &lt;/body&gt; tag.
 Useful for RWD.
 Tested in IE 5.x and all browsers.
 For CSS files: split your CSS into 2 files, one for "Above The Fold" included into your HTML document; the second one loaded with this little tool.